Soviet Union

 Yakushin return to Russian from his “official business trip” in October 1937 after having been awarded the Order of the Red Banner and went on to service in the Soviet Air Force.

-His 180 flight hours in Spain included eight night sorties and 25 aerial engagements.
+He claimed 6 biplane victories in Spain and his 180 flight hours in Spain included eight night sorties and 25 aerial engagements.

 Back in the Soviet Union, an acrobatic unit with five I-16s was formed under the command of his friend Anatoly Serov, together with Yakushin and was called 'Red Five'.

 It is possible that Yakhusin also served as a volunteer in the Sino-Japanese War in 1938.
 Until June 1938 the Soviet volunteers fought only on the main approaches, defending the large cities of Nankin, Nanchang and Wuhan.
-During this time a group of ten I-15bis led by Kapitan Yakushin is reported to have arrived in China.
+During this time, a group of ten I-15bis led by kapitan Yakushin is reported to have arrived in China.

 Later in 1938 he was promoted to Chief of the Air Inspectorate of the Soviet Union.

-A Sidorenko was appointed as flight commander to replace him in the acrobatic unit.
+A. Sidorenko was appointed as flight commander to replace him in the acrobatic unit.

 On 22 June 1941 Yakushin, being a member of the inspection group of the General Staff, arrived by air at one of the airfields of the 11th Mixed Aircraft Division in the region of Stariy Dvor.
 On hearing of the attack on the USSR by German troops, Yakushin ordered to the Regiment Commander to shift a half of his aircraft to a reserve air field in the region of Lidda.
 His school-mate from flight school, 9th Mixed Aircraft Division Commander Brigade-General Sergey Chernikh (also a participant of the war in Spain) had little time - almost all of his aircraft were annihilated on the ground (Hero of the Soviet Union S. Chernikh was executed on 27 July together with a group of other commanders blamed for the failures in the early period of the war).